Latest update 17th September 2018

 The traction engine of J Hancock & Son was built in 1912 and named 'City of Exeter'.
 It has been restored and renamed 'Dalesman'.
 Photo by David Collidge of the site, Steam Scene.

 Mr Thomas W Horrell was a member, for several years, of the Commission of Improvement.
-Upon the death of his father, in 1839, who had been a builder for many years in the city, he decided to close the building business and become an architect and surveyor.
-He kept his established brick works, that was situated between Blackboy Road and Clifton Place.
+Upon the death of his father, in 1839, who had been a builder, he decided to close the business and become an architect and surveyor.
+He kept his already established brick works, that was situated between Blackboy Road and Clifton Place.
 The works had two entrances; the first from Blackboy Road and the second, from Grosvenor Place.
 This would place the brick works between Grosvenor Place and Silver Lane.

 Mr Horrell put up the works for sale in 1842 "well supplied with clay... carried on upwards of forty years... enclosed Kiln and Cone, extensive and convenient Tile Sheds, Hot Air Room and Tile Mills, Hack grounds, Stabling and Gig House."
 It couldn't have sold because in 1848, the works was up for sale again as a brick works or as valuable building land.
 There are no other references to the yard after this date, although in December 1849 there is a notice of the death of "Thomas Wills Horrell, late of this city", at Port Phillip.